userfrosting/learn/pages/08.users/02.access-control/docs.md

 ## Performing access checks

 In your code, access is controlled through the use of access checks on permission slugs.
 Often times, you will want to perform these checks in your controller methods, and throw a `ForbiddenException` if the current user fails the check.

+This can be done by calling the `checkAccess` method of the `authorizer` service.
 For example:

 ```php
 /** @var UserFrosting\Sprinkle\Account\Authorize\AuthorizationManager */